mattjohnsonpint/SimpleImpersonation/README.md

   - .NET Framework 2.0, 3.5, 4.0, 4.5, 4.6, and greater
   - Any implementation of .NET Standard 2.0, including .NET Core 2.0 or greater

+## Platform Support

+Since this library relies on Windows APIs, it is Windows only.

+(Linux and Mac support would be gladly accepted as pull requests from an ambitious contributor!)

 ## Usage

 ```csharp